archd3sai/Portfolio/README.md

 **[Instacart Market Basket Analysis](https://github.com/archd3sai/Instacart-Market-Basket-Analysis)**

-The objective of this project is to predict which previously purchased products will be in a user’s next order using the anonymized data of 3 million grocery orders from more than 200,000 Instacart users open sourced by Instacart.<br/>
+The objective of this project is to predict which previously purchased products will be in a user’s next order using the anonymized data of 3 million grocery orders from more than 200,000 Instacart users open sourced by Instacart.

 ---